deejaygraham/sketchnoting-for-developers/draft.md

 Mike Rohde, Sketchnote Army,
 Mauro Tosselli, sketchnoters in general, kind and generous of their time.

-#Why Not
+#Why Not?
-Short term recall
+Short term factual recall - recording complete notes (meeting minutes) is more important than taking the notes - Williams and Eggert 2002

 # My Equipment